Anindita Dutta: Early life and education

 Anindita Dutta was born on April 20, 1973, in Purnia, Bihar, in northern India near the India–Nepal border.
-Growing up in a region where clay was a ubiquitous part of the environment, she developed an early affinity for the material, which later became central to her artistic practice.
+Growing up in a region where clay was a ubiquitous part of the environment, she developed an early affinity for the material, which later became a central element of her artistic practice.

 Dutta pursued her initial education in India, earning a Bachelor of Arts (Honours) degree in history in 1994 from Ranchi University, located in Ranchi, Jharkhand.
 She then completed a Bachelor of Fine Arts degree in sculpture and art history in 1999 at Visva-Bharati University, located in Shantiniketan, West Bengal, an institution known for its emphasis on holistic and culturally rooted artistic training.

 Dutta’s academic journey continued in the United States, where she earned a Master of Arts degree in sculpture and ceramics in 2003 from Purdue University, located in West Lafayette, Indiana.
 This was followed by a Master of Fine Arts degree in sculpture in 2005 from the University of Iowa, located in Iowa City, Iowa.
 That same year, she attended the Skowhegan School of Painting and Sculpture, located in Madison, Maine, further honing her interdisciplinary approach.